 Another great museum for kids is the Asheville Museum of Science (AMOS), which is right downtown.
 It’s small, but my toddler has entertained himself at the water station for a lovely stretch of time.

-Best Hikes around Asheville with a Baby or Toddler
+Easy Hikes Around Asheville with a Baby or Toddler

-I’ll be honest.
-I don’t get very far on my hikes with my 3-year-old.
+I’ll be honest: I don’t get very far on hikes with my 3-year-old.
 But when we need a break from being inside, one of our favorite places to go is Bent Creek.

 Bent Creek is close to downtown and free to enter.
-My kid loves to throw rocks in the creek, and I love to sit and enjoy the peacefulness.
+My kid loves to throw rocks in the creek, and I love to sit and enjoy the quiet.

 If your baby or toddler stays in a hiking carrier, you might have success with longer hikes outside of the city.
 One of my favorites is the Craggy Pinnacle Trail off the Blue Ridge Parkway.